sibonile/ANIN-Handbook/docs/Overview.md

 ### Setup and Testing

-Open it and double click `setup_and_test.ipynb`.
-It will open in a new tab and require you to 'Restart the kernal and run all cells`.
+Open the respository and double click `setup_and_test.ipynb`.
+It will open in a new tab and require you to 'Restart the kernal and run all cells` (under `Run` in the menu).
 Jupyter Notebook will install all the requirements to run the code followed by a sample test query, which requests a Sentinel-2 image over The Innovation Hub in Pretoria, South Africa.

 !!! tip ""